 The term guide or service dog means having successfully completed (or currently undergoing) training in both disability-related tasks and public access as set out by a recognised organisation.
 It does not include emotional support dogs, therapy dogs, comfort dogs and psychiatric service dogs (or dogs of similar description) which are not permitted on Stadium premises.

-Patrons must not sit or stand in aisles, or block entry doors or emergency exits.
+- Patrons must not sit or stand in aisles or block entry doors or emergency exits.

-Radios, CDs, TVs may be used only with earphones.
+- Audio devices may be used only with earphones.

-No alcohol is to be removed from the Stadium.
+- No alcohol is to be removed from the Stadium.

-Children under the age of 14 must be supervised by an accompanying adult.
+- Children under the age of 14 must be supervised by an accompanying adult.